madeslowly/GaitQ-Navigation/README.md

-# Jekyll Project for GaitQ
+# Jekyll project for GaitQ

 This repo only deals with the website navigation and structure.
-We have three distinctive environments, general GaitQ pages, content that is specific to a customer of GaitQ and content for professionals and technically curious.
+We have three distinctive environments, general GaitQ pages, content that is specific to a customer of GaitQ and content for professionals and the technically curious.

 ## Scaffolding